ibm-cloud-docs/monitoring/endpoints.md

 To send metrics by using a private endpoint, you must [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) for your account.
 {: note}

-The following table lists the **Private Sysdig Collector endpoints** that are available per region:
+The following table lists the *Private Collector endpoints* that are available per region:

 | Region      | Private ingestion endpoint                           | Private IP addresses                              |   Ports   |
 |-------------|------------------------------------------------------|---------------------------------------------------|-----------|